 About 80% of adults with type 2 diabetes have concurrent dyslipidemias or hypertension, 70% are overweight or obese, and around 15% are current smokers.
 On average, adults with type 2 diabetes are up to twice as likely to die of stroke or myocardial infarction compared with those without diabetes, and they are more than 40 times more likely to die of macrovascular than microvascular complications of diabetes.
 However, data indicate that adults with type 2 diabetes who optimally manage glucose, blood pressure (BP), lipids, smoking, and weight have a risk of major cardiovascular events that is not significantly above the risk of age and sex-matched non-diabetes peers.

 Therefore, care of adults with type 2 diabetes must include management of all major cardiovascular risk factors to individualized targets.
-In addition to glucose control, this includes smoking cessation, BP control, lipid control, antiplatelet use for patients with known coronary heart disease, and ACE inhibitors or angiotensin-II receptor antagonists for patients with chronic kidney disease (CKD) or proteinuria.
+In addition to glucose control, this includes smoking cessation, BP control, lipid control, antiplatelet and anticoagulant use for patients with known coronary heart disease, and ACE inhibitors or angiotensin-II receptor antagonists for nonpregnant adults with chronic kidney disease (CKD) or proteinuria.
 In addition, use of antihyperglycemic agents such as sodium-glucose co-transporter 2 (SGLT2) inhibitors and glucagon-like peptide-1 (GLP-1) agonists, which reduce cardiovascular or overall mortality, cardiovascular events, or CKD progression, may be especially beneficial in those with type 2 diabetes and at risk of/with established cardiovascular disease (CVD) or CKD regardless of the level of glucose management.

 Nutrition therapy involves limiting caloric intake to achieve recommended weight, while offering a diversified and appealing menu of food choices.
 Nutrition advice needs to be tailored to the needs of each individual patient, preferably by a nutritionist.
 The American Diabetes Association stresses that there is no ideal dietary macronutrient (carbohydrate, protein, and fat) distribution for people with diabetes, and that food plans should be individualized taking into account preferences and metabolic goals.
 Low-carbohydrate diets appear to be beneficial for glycemic control in type 2 diabetes management.
 Mediterranean diet and Dietary Approaches to Stop Hypertension (DASH) diets for people with hypertension have the best supporting evidence for use in patients with type 2 diabetes.
 Saturated fat should be limited to <10% of calories.
 Reducing sugary beverage consumption (including soda, energy drinks, and fruit juice) is of benefit to many patients.
 Weight loss management programs with a healthy eating and physical activity plan resulting in an energy deficit have the potential for type 2 diabetes remission.
 The Diabetes Remission Clinical Trial (DiRECT) of supported weight loss management for people diagnosed with type 2 diabetes within the previous 6 years, and a body mass index (BMI) of 27 kg/m² to 45 kg/m², found that almost half of participants achieved remission to a non-diabetic state and off antidiabetic drugs at 12 months.
 At 2 years, more than a third of people with type 2 diabetes had sustained remission.